 Diversity is an inclusive collection of individuals and groups who bring varied human characteristics, backgrounds, interests and points of view to enrich the university community.
 NC State actively pursues student body and faculty diversity – creating a welcoming climate for all scholars while broadening our academic perspective.

-- The Graduate School hosts a series of “Graduate Student Crosstalks” designed to promote diversity in graduate education – and give graduate students the opportunity to network with other graduate students from diverse backgrounds and disciplines.
+- A series of “Graduate Student Crosstalks” are held each semester that are designed to promote diversity and inclusiveness in graduate education – and give graduate students the opportunity to network with other graduate students from diverse backgrounds and disciplines.
 At the Crosstalks, students have the opportunity to discuss topics related to graduate education – or any other topic of interest to them.
 For additional information, please contact Dr. David Shafer, Assistant Dean.

 - Directors of Graduate Programs are invited to submit nominations for supplemental Graduate School Diversity Enhancement Recruiting Fellowships to increase the amount funds offered to incoming graduate students.